hrydgard/ppsspp-site/docs/development/tips-and-tricks.md

 The quickest way to check what machine code was generated when you compiled some C++ function, is to, in Visual Studio, set a breakpoint on the code, then run until it gets hit, and then press Ctrl+Alt+D to show disassembly.
 Best used to verify that your SIMD instrinsics don't do something silly, like reload a matrix for every vertex for example...

+## Profiling on Android

+In Android Studio, go Run->"Profiler: Run Android as profilable" (low overhead).
+Then choose "Find CPU Hotspots".

 ## Launch.json in vscode

 Here's a quick `.vscode/launch.json` one for debugging on Mac: